//blog · opinionOPINION

 The Bottom Line

-So why are vendors still charging $0.99 per resolution?
+So why are vendors still charging $0.99 per outcome (Intercom) or per AI resolution (Gorgias)?
 Because they can.
 Because merchants don't do the math.
 Because "you only pay when it works!" sounds good in a sales pitch.

 If you're on a per-resolution plan and it's working for you, great.
-But if you're paying $500+ a month in AI fees alone, do the math on alternatives.
-You might find you can get the same functionality for $20-50/month flat.
-Or even free for smaller volumes.
+But if you're paying $500+ a month in AI fees alone, do the math on alternatives — flat-rate plans starting at $25/mo or message-bundle plans around $100/mo could cover the same volume for a fraction of the cost.

 AI chatbots should help your business grow, not create another variable cost that scales painfully with success.
 Demand better pricing.
 Compare options carefully.
 And don't accept "industry standard" as justification for a model that doesn't serve you.